 Attorney Mark Caruso is a former insurance company attorney who now represents injured clients in their personal injury claims.
 He is a 1982 graduate of Pepperdine University School of Law and is a former State Representative in the New Mexico Legislature.

-Credit Lien Medical expenses for personal injury Personal injury Personal injury lawsuits Personal injury settlement Tractor trailer accidents Fault laws and personal injury cases Types of personal injuries Wrongful death Personal injury and brain injury Personal injury and car accidents Speeding tickets Driving record Lawsuits and disputes Victim rights
+Credit Lien Medical expenses for personal injury Personal injury Personal injury lawsuits Personal injury settlement Tractor trailer accidents Fault laws and personal injury cases Types of personal injuries Wrongful death Personal injury and brain injury Car Accidents Speeding tickets Driving record Lawsuits and disputes Victim rights

 Sign up to receive a 3-part series of useful information and advice about personal injury law.